devowlio/wp-react-starter/README.md

 ## Todo

+1. Add Bourbon.io
+1. Add Babel polyfill
 1. Add `generate` script to generate a new plugin from the boilerplate
-1. Add code for bootstrapping data via a JSON object written into a script tag
-1. Add example that integrates the REST API
+1. Add documentation generation
-1. Add redux and react-router
+1. Add redux
-1. Add admin components that use classes that match up with the classes used in WP Admin
-1. Incorporate the webpack-dev-server so that when developing the browser will wait while the assets are being regenerated
-1. Add script for publishing plugin to wordpress.org
+1. Add script to create a build folder that holds only plugin relevant files
 1. Add hot loading of both React components and css

 ## Licensing / Credits